enso-org/benchmarks/README.md

 This benchmark measures the time it takes to allocate a full binary tree.

-This one and its corresponding summing benchmark compare the performance of creating and traversing more complex data structures using non-tail recursion (because in the other benchmarks mostly relied on while-loops in imperative languages and tail-recursion in Enso).
+This, and its corresponding summing benchmark, compare the performance of creating and traversing more complex data structures using non-tail recursion (because in the other benchmarks mostly relied on while-loops in imperative languages and tail-recursion in Enso).
 Of course it is possible to avoid